UofCStatDeptConsult/uofcstatdeptconsult.github.io/_pages/data_manip.md

 permalink: /stat/data/
 ---

+<h2 id="top"> </h2>

+Data manipulation, pre-processing and cleaning might not be the most glamourous component of data analysis, but is nonetheless essential to any statistical (or machine learning!) analysis.
+Being able to efficiently and neatly process data is thus an important topic, for which we try here to provide a few basic elements --- focusing on its implementation with __R__.

 <div class="center" style="width: 100%">
 <img src="{{ site.baseurl }}lectures/Lecture5-figure/data-science-explore.png" width="400" style="center"/>
 </div>

+We will focus here on:
++ <a href="#purr">The "purrr" package</a> , for efficient data manipulations (loops over the data, etc),
++ <a href="#missing">Handling missing values</a>
++ <a href="#merging">  Merging datasets</a>
++ <a href="#export">  Exporting data</a>

-## The `purr` package
+<h2 id="purr">  1.
+The "purrr" package </h2>

-Package `purrr` is part of the `tidyverse`.
-Handles tasks similar to ones performed by apply-family functions in base R.
+The package `purrr` is part of the `tidyverse` suit (and is consequently automatically downloaded by calling the `tidyverse`). `purrr` handles tasks similar to ones performed by apply-family functions in base R through a family of "map" functions (see details below).

-It enhances R’s functional programming toolkit by providing a complete and consistent set of tools for working with functions and vectors.
+It enhances __R__’s functional programming toolkit by providing a complete and consistent set of tools for working with functions and vectors.

+### 1.1 The map functions

-`map`-functions allow you to replace many for loops with code that is easier to read.
+`map`-functions allow you to replace many for loops with code that is easier to read.  `purrr` functions are implemented in C, which can also make it more efficient that manual loops over the data.\\
+For instance:

 - `map()`, `map_if()`, `map_at()` returns a list
 - `map_lgl()` returns a logical vector,
 - `map_int()` returns a integer vector,
 - `map_dbl()` returns a double vector,
 - `map_chr()` returns a character vector,
-- `map_dfr()`, `map_dfc()` returns a `data.frame`\
+- `map_dfr()`, `map_dfc()` returns a `data.frame`
 by binding rows or columns respectively.

-## The map functions

-Example: column-wise mean
+*Example: column-wise mean*
 ```{r}
 df <- tibble(a=rnorm(10), b=rnorm(10), c=rnorm(10), d=rnorm(10))
 map_dbl(df, mean)                       # or equivalently: df %>% map_dbl(mean)
 ```

-Focus is on the operation being performed, not the book-keeping:

-- `purrr` functions are implemented in C.
-- the second argument, `.f`, can be a functions, a formula, a character vector, or an integer vector.
+The focus here is on the operation being performed, not the book-keeping.
+The second argument, `.f`, can be a functions, a formula, a character vector, or an integer vector.

 ```{r}
 map(1:3, ~ rnorm(7, .x))
 ```

-## The map functions (2)

-- `map` can pass additional parameters to the function
+ `map` can pass additional parameters to the function:

 ```{r}
 map_dbl(df, mean, trim = 0.25)
 ```

-- other inputs/outputs:

 ```{r}
 mtcars %>%